acertio/mvp_xyz/RedirectFlow.md

 ```

 #### Step 1 : [Transaction Request](https://oauth.xyz/transactionrequest/)
-The client begins the transaction by creating a transaction Request.
+The client begins the transaction by creating a transaction Request ***(1)***.
 It sends an http POST request to the transaction endpoint of the Authorization Server.
 The request is a JSON document that contains several parts :
 ```
 display: {
 	name:  "XYZ Redirect Client",